tamato/achaea_mudlet/cthul/cthul_notes.md

 Emote list
     emote (clean's off the debirs from @statue,) showing respect to the anciet Chaos Lord. emote approaches @statue

-seek out Ulvin, he may help if he is around

 Auto curing
     HELP CURING SYSTEM